gvwilson/sensibleadventures/nardica/nardica.md

 a lens connected to a tiny core set just *so* in a wire frame to steer the scraper so that it didn't dig into the plastic---the whole thing would only cost a couple of rand, and would save the old women a couple of hours every day at least.
-Mister Mishra had everything except the frame, and she could literally see how to print that.
+Mr. Mishra had everything except the frame, and she could literally see how to print that.
 She could make the whole thing herself, she realized with mounting excitement.